jcgeo9/ML-For-Fish-Recognition/README.md

 >#loads the saved model from the path specified
 >
 >model=tf.keras.models.load_model(model_path)

-## Instructions on Android App Files

-If one wishes to download and use the app:
-1. Download the .apk file in the directory
-2. If downloaded from an android device, install it and it is ready to be used
-3. If downloaded from a PC, send the .apk file to an android device, install it and it is ready to be used

-If one wishes to make changes to the app:
-1. Download the "/fish_recognition" directory
-2. Open it via Android Studio
-3. Start editing

-If one wishes to use a new model in the app:
-1. Convert the model to .tflite instance
-2. Upload .tflite model to assets directory
-3. Change files according to the .tflite model name

 **If one chooses to use a model which is not stored here, training models with these files may not produce a good result.
 Model accuracy and loss depends on the domain and the dataset, thus changing the dataset but not the model architecture will have a different result**